 Following a review of the PWLB regime by the UK Government a new set of governance arrangements were introduced to reduce the use of PWLB by Councils on what were seem as speculative commercial investments by some English Councils.
-Following this the PWLB interest rates were reduced by 0.1% and remain at low levels.
+Following this the PWLB interest rates were reduced by 0.1% and remain at lower levels than market rates.
 The current strategy is to borrow short term while converting a fixed percentage of short term into longer term debt over a 20 year period, depending on market conditions.
-Based on current economic forecasts an average borrowing cost of between 1% to 1.6% for new borrowing is assumed for 2021/22.